A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Introduction

 \section{Introduction}

-The advent of deep learning has had a significant impact on many areas of machine learning, with the use of deep learning algorithms in reinforcement learning (RL) defining the field of Deep Reinforcement Learning (DRL) \cite{arulkumaran2017brief}.
-In recent years, DRL has reached and even surpassed human-level performance in many RL tasks \cite{mnih2015human, DBLP:conf/iclr/HuZCL21, DBLP:journals/nature/SilverHMGSDSAPL16}.
-However, DRL combined with Deep Neural Networks (DNNs) requires massive resources, which may not be available in many cases.
-For example, in mobile robots, the processing system is required to be power-efficient and to have low latency \cite{niroui2019deep, lahijanian2018resource}.
-Therefore, finding energy-efficient and low-latency alternative networks for DRL has become a significant research direction.
+Deep learning has had a significant impact on many areas of machine learning, including reinforcement learning (RL).
+The combination of deep learning algorithms and RL has led to the development of a new field called deep reinforcement learning (DRL) \cite{arulkumaran2017brief}, which has achieved impressive results in a variety of RL tasks, including some that have reached or even surpassed human-level performance \cite{mnih2015human,DBLP:conf/iclr/HuZCL21,DBLP:journals/nature/SilverHMGSDSAPL16}.
+However, DRL using deep neural networks (DNNs) requires a significant amount of resources, which may not always be available.
+For example, in the case of mobile robots, the processing system needs to be power-efficient and have low latency (inference time) \cite{niroui2019deep,lahijanian2018resource}.
+As a result, researchers are actively exploring the use of alternative networks for DRL that are more energy-efficient and have lower latency.

-Inspired by neurobiology, the Spiking Neural Networks (SNNs) use differential dynamics equations and spike information encoding methods to build computing node models in neural networks \cite{maass1997networks}.
-Compared with Artificial Neural Networks (ANNs), SNNs have high biological plausibility and could greatly reduce energy consumption with neuromorphic hardware.
-SNNs can be applied to different domains and achieve competitive performance on many tasks.
-But there is still relatively little work on combining SNN and DRL to achieve high-dimensional control tasks.
+Inspired by neurobiology, spiking neural networks (SNNs) use differential dynamics equations and spike information encoding methods to build computing node models in neural networks \cite{maass1997networks}.
+Compared with DNNs, SNNs are closer to biological neural networks and could greatly reduce energy consumption with neuromorphic hardware.
+Therefore, SNNs are well suited as a low-power alternative to DNNs in DRL.
+But there is still relatively little attempt at using SNNs in RL to achieve high-dimensional control with low latency (inference time steps) and energy consumption.